AresMUSH/aresmush.com/tutorials/config/website.md

 This only makes sense inside a dropdown menu.

-## Configuring Recaptca
+## Configuring Captcha

-You can use Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
-This is optional, but if you don't turn it on you should disable `allow_web_registration`.
-Otherwise you'll get bot accounts for sure.
+You can use either CloudFlare [Turnstile](https://www.cloudflare.com/application-services/products/turnstile/) or Google's [ReCaptcha v2](https://www.google.com/recaptcha/intro/) to discourage bots from creating accounts.
+If you don't want to use either one, you may want to disable `allow_web_registration`.

-Sign up for your own Recaptcha key by clicking "Get Recaptcha" from the [Recaptcha site](https://www.google.com/recaptcha/intro/).
+You'll need to consult the specific Turnstile/ReCaptcha docs for detailed instructions, but in general the steps are the same for both:

-1. Create a new "Recaptcha v2" key.
+1. Create a free account.
+2. Add a Turnstile/ReCaptcha widget.
-2. List your game's website domain under the domains list.
-You can also list 'localhost' if you're doing local testing.
+3. Add your domain name to the widget.
+(You can also add "localhost" if you're doing local testing.)
-3. Google will show your key info.

-Under 'Client Side Integration' you'll find a code snippet like this:

-`<div class="g-recaptcha" data-sitekey="ABCD123"></div>`

-The 'ABCD123" is your Recaptcha Site.

-Under 'Server Side Integraton' you'll see an entry like this:

-`secret(required): DEFGH789`

-The 'DEFGH789 is your Recaptcha Secret.
+4. Get your "site key" and "secret".

+Depending on the provider, you might have to hunt a bit to find the site key and secret.
+For example, in ReCaptcha you might need to look at the code snippets like: `<div class="g-recaptcha" data-sitekey="ABCD123"></div>`.

-To configure the recaptcha information:
+To configure the captcha information:

 1. Select Admin -> Setup
 2. Edit `secrets.yml`.

-Enter the Recaptcha Site and Secret you got from the code snippet above.
+3. Enter **either** the Turnstile site key and secret, or the ReCaptcha one.
+You can't use both.

 ## Custom CSS Style